 What Is the VA Disability Rating for Neck Surgery?

-When a veteran undergoes neck surgery, the VA generally continues to rate the condition based on range of motion just like nonsurgical cases.
+After neck surgery, the VA generally continues to rate the condition based on range of motion.
 However, the nature of the surgery and its impact on movement or structure can influence the rating outcome.

 In some cases, surgery doesn’t fully resolve the condition.
-If the veteran continues to experience stiffness, pain, or nerve problems after the operation, the post-surgical symptoms are taken into account when the VA assigns a rating.
+Therefore, if you continue to experience stiffness, pain, or nerve problems after the operation, the VA will consider post-surgical symptoms when assigning a rating.

 Temporary Total Disability for Neck Surgery